-This directory is as a compendium of immigration service providers by state that may be able to provide assistance at low or no cost.
+The ACLU Immigrant Rights Project provides a directory immigration service providers by state that may be able to provide assistance at low or no cost.

 American Bar Association - Immigration Resources

 The American Bar Association provides resources that can help you locate the contact information for free or low-cost legal services for immigrants and refugees in your state.

 American Immigration Lawyers Association

-AILA cannot provide a referral, but the attorney listings at www.ailalawyer.com provide contact information for the general public to contact an AILA attorney directly.
+The attorney listings at the American Immigration Lawyers Association (AILA) provide contact information for the general public to contact an AILA attorney directly.
 You will have to ask the attorney about his or her fees immediately as there is no organization-wide policy.
 Be sure to mention that you found the attorney at www.ailalawyer.com.
 All lawyers participating in the service are licensed to practice law in a state or territory of the United States, and are currently members in good standing of a State Bar Association.

-In most states, provides legal representation and information for victims of domestic violence with immigration issues.
-Find the program closest to where you live by clicking on the link above.
+In most states, Catholic Charities provides legal representation and information for victims of domestic violence with immigration issues.
+Find the program closest to where you live at their website.

 Catholic Legal Immigration Network, Inc. (CLINIC)

 Catholic Legal Immigration Network, Inc. (CLINIC) is a directory of immigration legal services organizations (by state).
-CLINIC's mission is to enhance and expand delivery of legal services to indigent and low-income immigrants principally through diocesan immigration programs and to meet the immigration needs identified by the Catholic Church in the United States.
+CLINIC’s mission is to enhance and expand delivery of legal services to indigent and low-income immigrants principally through diocesan immigration programs and to meet the immigration needs identified by the Catholic Church in the United States.
 CLINIC and its member agencies represent low-income immigrants without reference to their race, religion, gender, ethnic group, or other distinguishing characteristics.

 Church World Service

-Provides low-fee legal services to immigrants, refugees and asylum seekers at 21 local offices throughout the U.S. You can find an office in your area by clicking here.
+Church World Service provides low-fee legal services to immigrants, refugees and asylum seekers at 21 local offices throughout the U.S. You can find an office in your area by clicking here.